mechmotum/mechmotum.github.io/content/pages/guide-experimentation.rst

 If your project involves doing physical experiments, you will need to develop a plan, assemble the resources and equipment needed, recruit assistants, possibly recruit human subjects, and execute your experiment.
-It is of utmost importance to plan your experiments in mutinously detail and practice it before executing.
+It is of utmost importance to plan your experiments in meticulous detail and practice it before executing.
 Doing experiments have a higher resource cost (money, people's time, loaned equipment, etc.) than theoretical and simulation studies and you want to minimize the chances that those resources are wasted in any way.
+You absolutely do not want to have to redo a human subjects experiment.
 A well designed and written plan will make it easy for others to help you succeed.

 This is general process we recommend following to ensure a successful
 experiment: